 Student Behavior Feedback is a tool that adults can use both to recognize a student's positive choice/behavior as well as to hold students accountable for any poor choices/missteps.
-All adults in the BB&N Community can give both positive or concerning feedback by noting their comments in Veracross.

 - Positive Feedback is a way for an adult in the community to highlight a student achievement, positive contribution/service to the community, or choice to be an upstander/ intervene to uphold our Community expectations. - A Notice of Concerning Behavior is a way for an adult to highlight a student's concerning choice/behavior and/or spark intervention by a Dean, advisor or Director.